 You have high cholesterol.
 Or maybe you have high triglyceride/lipid levels.
 And you’re worried.
-Really worried.
-Don’t worry, Heart Life Insurance is here to help you get high lipid life insurance for a fraction of the cost.
+Really worried, concerned for your own health and stressing over your life insurance rates.

 Perhaps you haven’t even tried to get life insurance coverage because you think high lipids will reject you.
 Will any life insurance company give you coverage with high triglycerides?

 Life insurance companies take high lipid levels seriously.
-You know by now that high lipids are a precursor or indicator of future artery clogs and arteriosclerosis.
+You know by now that high lipids are an indicator of future artery clogs and arteriosclerosis.
 You’re riskier than the average applicant.

 The leading cause of death in the world is heart disease, so they’re certainly going to check you very closely before deciding whether to provide you life insurance coverage.

-Fear not!
-We work with over 60 “A rated” life insurance companies, and we approve high lipid life insurance policies every single day.
+Good news is work with over 60 “A-rated” life insurance companies, and we approve high lipid or high cholesterol life insurance policies every single day.

 Read more to find out about high lipid life insurance underwriting, or fill out our quote request form to get an underwriting expert to do the work for you!

-Atherosclerosis is the buildup of cholesterol on a patient’s arterial walls.
-The plaque hinders the flow of blood on the arteries causing multiple complications.
+The plaque hinders the flow of blood in the arteries causing multiple complications.